wriiite/wriiite/CONTRIBUTING.md

 ### installing the project
 cd to the root directory
-run `npm install` to install all nodejs dependencies, this wil trigger bower and grunt
+run `npm install` to install all nodejs dependencies, this wil trigger bower and grunt, and everything will be done automatically, honey.

 ### test and code

-http://localhost:8000/#/ is the home directory
+http://localhost:8000/#/ is the home directory, honey buns

 ### contributing
 in front-end, we do not have (yet) any coding giudeline, we are lame and dirty